top of page

 City Garden

 Venture into Downtown St. Louis and explore the City Garden.
-It’s a three acre park with a variety of neat sculptures and statues to admire.
+It’s a three-acre park with a variety of neat sculptures and statues to admire.
 This is a nice place to get some fresh air or a nice break if you’ve been running around the rest of downtown.
-It’s also the perfect place to let your kids run around and burn off some energy.
-The City Garden is a nice little city oasis, it’s close to restaurants and other activities in Downtown St. Louis, and it’s great for all ages to visit.

 City Museum

 Fun for all ages, the City Museum in St. Louis is basically a giant playground with three main exhibits.
-Let your inner child out at this wild place when you go down a 10-story slide, climb up five stories to an airplane or find your way through the rainforest.
+Let your inner child out at this wild place when you go down a 10-story slide, climb up five stories to an airplane, or find your way through the rainforest.

-There’s so much to see and do at the City Museum, you could easily spend an entire day here if you please.
-There are slides and tunnels and fish and climbing, the list goes on.
-General admission is $18 and you can get a rooftop add-on for $8 which allows you to explore the ferris wheel, planetarium dome, and more on the roof.
-You can also add on a Pinball Hall pass for $6 and play pinball all day!
+General admission is $22 and you can get a rooftop add-on which allows you to explore the Ferris wheel, planetarium dome, and more on the roof.
+You can also add on a Pinball Hall pass for extra and play pinball all day!

 Gateway Arch